pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 ### Required

 - `environment_id` (String) The ID of the environment to configure the risk policy in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) A string that specifies the unique, friendly name for this policy set.
 Valid characters consist of any Unicode letter, mark (such as, accent, umlaut), # (numeric), / (forward slash), . (period), ' (apostrophe), _ (underscore), space, or - (hyphen).
 Maximum size is 256 characters.

 ### Optional